isomerpages/govtech-gobusiness-main/pages/blog/2023-09-24-post-intellectual-property-rights.md

 <figcaption>Gobusiness IP Grow provides a comprehensive list of IA/IP services and service providers categorised into four key categories to give users a high-level understanding of the IA/IP services that may be necessary for their business
 </figcaption>

 To ensure that you get the help you need to protect your IP, GoBusiness IP Grow also has a [comprehensive list of 20 IA/IP directories](/intellectual-property/ip-grow/types-of-ia-ip-services){:target="_blank"}{:rel="noopener"}, categorised into four key types of IA/IP services to give you a concrete understanding of the various IP services available to help you better identify your needs.
-The categories are IP Search and Registration, IP strategy and Management, IP Commercialisation and Financing, and Others.
+The categories are IP Search and Registration, IP Strategy and Management, IP Commercialisation and Financing, and Others.

 ![GoBusinesse-Adviser for IP Service](/images/blog/content/ipgrow-4.png)
 <figcaption>The e-Adviser for IP service curates recommendations for the type of IA and IP services your business needs based on the short questionnaire</figcaption>